pawel-napieracz/cordova-plugin-onegini/docs/public/README.md

 plugin's public API documentation see the [Interface](interface.md) chapter.

 The plugin uses two hooks to download the iOS SDK and configure the SDK with the given Token Server configuration.
-1. Downloading the iOS SDK - This hook is triggered after the plugin is installed (`after_plugin_install`).
+1. Downloading the iOS SDK - This hook is triggered after the plugin is installed (`before_plugin_install`).
 In order for this hook to complete successfully you must follow the [installation steps](installation.md).
 2. Configuring the Onegini SDK - This hook is triggered after a platform is added (`after_platform_add`).
 The Onegini SDK requires some initial configuration for some of the security related features.
 To make this easy we have integrated the Cordova plugin with the